nikwilldoit/Raki_SaaS_System/README.md

 This project was developed during an **Erasmus+ exchange programme** at **Vilnius University** in Vilnius, Lithuania.

-The project combined academic study with practical software engineering experience through the development of a production-style full-stack application.
+The project combined academic study with practical software engineering experience through the development of a production-ready **Full-Stack** application.

-The implementation involved:
+### The implementation involved:

-- Full-stack web development with React and Spring Boot
+- Full-Stack web development with React and Spring Boot
 - REST API design
 - Authentication and authorization
 - Database design